List of legal entity types by country: Poland

 No universal definitions of company and business exist in the Polish law.
 The usage of the equivalent terms in the Polish legal system may often be confusing because each of them has several different definitions for various purposes.

 Przedsiębiorca ('entrepreneur' or 'undertaking')—known as kupiec ('merchant') until 1964; jednostka gospodarcza ('economic unit') from 1964 to 1988; podmiot gospodarczy ('economic entity') from 1988 to 1997—is the closest equivalent of company understood as an entity.
-As of January 2021, there are at least thirteen different definitions of entrepreneur/undertaking, enshrined in the following acts:
+As of January 2021, there are at least thirteen different definitions of entrepreneur/undertaking.